uyuni-project/uyuni-rfc/accepted/0000-hub-online-synchronization.md

 For use cases 2) and 3), we have a problem with API authentication and authorization.
 Currently, each user is part of an organization, even if it has the role `sat_admin`.
 Since we need to make cross-organizations call we would need a new authentication/authorization mechanism or change the authorization for the existing API methods.

 For this reason, the best approach would be develop a new namespace with a token authentication to be used for server-to-server communication.
 This namespace will contain all the needed API methods for hub content synchronization.
-Some methods will be similar to other existing methods in other namespaces, with differences in authentication/autorization and maybe an extra parameter for the organization (since it would be extracted from the authenticated user).
+Some methods will be similar to other existing methods in other namespaces, with differences in authentication/authorization and maybe an extra parameter for the organization (since it would be extracted from the authenticated user).

 The exact list of methods and parameters are seen as an implementation detail.
 However for data creation (like create software channels, synchronize images, etc) we should have consider one single API method for each data type and be sure of is ACIDity.

+#### Alternative 2:

+We will have 3 different API use cases for the channel creation and mapping.

+1. **User API on HUB server:** Define channel mapping which content should be synchronized to each peripheral server.
+2. **Hub-Peripheral data collector:** Hub needs to grab data from the peripheral, like organizations list.
+API methods already exists for this tasks.
+3. **Hub-Peripheral channel creation:** Hub needs to call a peripheral API method to create channels in different organization.

+For use case 1) we can enhance the existing `sync.slave` (or it's new name) to support the channel mapping and define which channels should be synchronized per peripheral.

+For use cases 2) and 3), we have a problem with API authentication and authorization.
+Currently, each user is part of an organization, even if it has the role `sat_admin`.
+Since we need to make cross-organizations call we would need a new authentication/authorization mechanism or change the authorization for the existing API methods.

+For this reason, the best approach would be develop a new API with a new authentication method to be used for server-to-server communication.
+This API will contain all the needed API methods for hub content synchronization.
+Some methods will be similar to other existing methods in the existing API, but with differences in authentication/authorization and maybe an extra parameter for the organization (since it would be extracted from the authenticated user).

+The exact list of methods and parameters are seen as an implementation detail.
+However for data creation (like create software channels, synchronize images, etc) we should have consider one single API method for each data type and be sure of is ACIDity.

+What authentication should be used needs to be discussed.
+The goal is:
+    - easy to setup
+    - easy to exchange in case it got compromised
+    - follow a good known standard

 ## Communication Workflow